YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCENTNAME
 ------------------

-ZCENTNAME, No entry found in external call table
+ZCENTNAME, No entry name found in external call table

 Run Time Error: This indicates that the entry point the program is trying to access cannot be found.